 If the pipe is fitted with a bottle trap, remove the bottom part.

 If this doesn’t clear the pipe, try working backwards from the outlet over the gulley with a long cane.

 In a bathroom where the outlet pipe may not be easily accessible, try using a rubber suction cup first.
 Block off the sink overflow with a cloth, and then work the cup vigorously up and down in a small quantity of water until it will run away freely.

 When an outside gulley is blocked you will have to bail out the water with a small tin and then scoop out the blockage by hand.
 Keep the cover grating clean by soaking it regularly in a bucket of hot water and strong soda.
 Find out more.

 Flooding at an outside manhole is a sign that an underground drain is blocked.

-Failure to clear the blockage points to a broken section of drain, and this is best left to a builder.
+Failure to clear the blockage points to a broken section of drain, and this is best left to a plumber.